-FDA found that "in contrast to the evidence related to youth initiation-which shows clear and consistent patterns of real-world use that support strong conclusions-the evidence regarding the role of flavors in promoting switching among adult smokers is far from conclusive."
-AvailVapor-FDA1-000069-70.
-For example, a systematic review that examined consumer preference for various ecigarette attributes found "inconclusive evidence" as to whether flavored ecigarettes assisted smokers to stop smoking.
-As FDA concluded, "the literature does not establish that flavors differentially promote switching amongst ENDS users in general."
-AvailVapor-FDA1-000070.
-Thus, it was entirely reasonable for FDA to require Petitioners to demonstrate the effectiveness of their flavored products in helping smokers to stop smoking through randomized controlled trials, longitudinal cohort studies, or other similarly rigorous studies.
+FDA found that, "in contrast to the evidence related to youth initiationwhich shows clear and consistent patterns of real-world use that supports strong conclusions-the evidence regarding the role of flavors in promoting switching among adult smokers is far from conclusive."
+Charleston-FDA1-000131; CB-FDA1-000802-03; JSL-FDA1-000102; PJ-FDA1-000075.
+For example, a systematic review that examined consumer preference for various e-cigarette attributes found "inconclusive evidence" as to whether flavored e-cigarettes assisted smokers to stop smoking.15 As FDA reasonably concluded, "the literature does not establish that flavors differentially promote switching amongst [e-cigarette] users in Charleston-FDA1-000131; CB-FDA1-000803; JSL-FDA1-000102-03; general."
+PJ-FDA1-000075-76.
+Thus, it was entirely reasonable for FDA to require Petitioners to demonstrate the effectiveness of their flavored products in helping smokers stop smoking through randomized controlled trials, longitudinal cohort studies, or other similarly rigorous studies.

-14 Samane Zare et al., A systematic review of consumer preference for e-cigarette attributes: Flavor, nicotine strength, and type, 13 PLoS ONE 1, 12 (2018), https://pubmed.ncbi.nlm.nih.gov/29543907/.
+15 Samane Zare et al., A systematic review of consumer preference for e-cigarette attributes: Flavor, nicotine strength, and type, 13 PLoS ONE 1, 12 (2018), https://pubmed.ncbi.nlm.nih.gov/29543907/.

-Instead of submitting any such studies, Petitioners offered "cross-sectional perception and intent studies and surveys, focus groups, [and] diary studies."
-Petrs' Br.
-38. These studies are necessarily insufficient to demonstrate that Petitioners' flavored products better enable cigarette smokers to stop smoking than tobaccoflavored products.
-As FDA found, such studies measure only users' beliefs about their experience with flavored products; they prove nothing about whether the use of flavors actually affects smoking behavior when compared to unflavored products.
-See AvailVapor-FDA1-000071 ("Consumer perception studies (surveys or experiments) typically assess outcomes believed to be precursors to behavior...but are not designed to directly assess actual product use behavior.").
+Instead of submitting any such studies, Petitioners offered customer surveys, Petrs' Br.
+37, and randomized controlled trials containing "data on use measures and evidence of user behavior such as 'liking' and 'intent to use' for tobacco-flavored and other flavored e-liquids."
+Id. at 35-36.
+These studies are necessarily insufficient to demonstrate that Petitioners' flavored products better enable cigarette smokers to stop smoking than tobacco-flavored products.
+As FDA noted, such studies measure only users' beliefs about their experience with flavored products; they prove nothing about whether the use of flavors actually affects smoking behavior when compared to unflavored products.
+See Charleston-FDA1-000132 ("Consumer perception studies (surveys or experiments) typically assess outcomes believed to be precursors to behavior, such as preferences or intentions related to new products, but are not designed to directly assess actual product use behavior."); CB-FDA1-000804 (same); JSL-FDA1-000103 (same); PJ-FDA1-000076 (same).
 Petitioners presented no studies showing that users of their flavored products were more likely to stop smoking cigarettes than users of tobacco-flavored products.
-In its TPL Review, FDA explained in detail why it is necessary to perform studies that "enable direct assessment of behavioral outcomes associated with actual product use over time," id., which the studies offered by Petitioners did not do.
+In its technical project lead reviews, FDA explained in detail why it is necessary to perform studies that "enable direct assessment of behavioral outcomes associated with actual product use over time," Charleston-FDA1-000132; CB-FDA1-000804; JSL-FDA1-000104; PJ-FDA1-000077, which the studies offered by Petitioner did not do.
 Thus, there was nothing arbitrary and capricious about the agency's approach.